koendv/micropython-spiram/README.md

 ## SPI ram driver

-After configuring the ospi controller for spi ram, and putting the heap on the spi ram:
+Configuring the ospi controller for spi ram.
+Modify linker script to put the heap on the external spi ram.
+Keep stack in internal ram.

 ```
 spiram eid 0d 5d 52 a2 64 31 91 31